liubin/kata-test-helper/README.md

 - Use arrow up/down and enter key to select different tests
 - Use mouse to click

+## Todos

+- [ ] Show popup near cursor, now it shows at a fixed position.
+- [ ] Let test instruments configurable, not harded code.

 ## Credit

 Thanks for JavaScript expert [Tim Zhang](https://github.com/Tim-Zhang).